 Q: When exactly should my baby have their first dental visit?

 A: The American Academy of Pediatric Dentistry (AAPD) and the American Dental Association (ADA) recommend that a child's first dental visit occur no later than their first birthday, or within six months of the first tooth erupting.
-Starting early ensures that your pediatric dentist in Marlboro, NJ can start monitoring development and educate you on proper Infant Oral Hygiene from the very beginning.
+Starting early ensures proper monitoring and guidance on infant oral hygiene.

 Q: My child only has a few teeth.
 Do they really need to see a dentist?

 A: Yes.
 The visit is just as much for the parents as it is for the child.
-While the pediatric dentist checks the few existing teeth, a large part of the appointment is dedicated to assessing risk factors and providing the parent with personalized instruction on cleaning, diet, and habit cessation.
+While the dentist checks the existing teeth, a large part of the appointment focuses on guidance for cleaning, diet, and habits.

 Q: What is the fluoride varnish treatment, and is it safe?

-A: Fluoride varnish is a highly concentrated form of fluoride that is painted onto the surface of the teeth.
-It is safe, dries quickly, and is highly effective at preventing decay by strengthening the tooth enamel.
+A: Fluoride varnish is a concentrated form of fluoride applied to the teeth.
+It is safe, dries quickly, and helps prevent cavities by strengthening enamel.

 Q: What happens if a baby tooth gets a cavity?
 Can't it just fall out?